 Bill handles all types of intellectual property disputes, with a particular emphasis on patent infringement litigation, inter partes reviews, and other matters related to the enforcement of intellectual property rights.
 He has litigated intellectual property cases in District Courts throughout the United States, including the Eastern District of Virginia, Northern and Southern Districts of California, Eastern District of Texas, District of Massachusetts, District of Delaware, Northern District of Ohio, and Middle District of North Carolina.

-With more than 18 years of experience, Bill counsels clients in all phases of patent litigation, from initial counseling through trial and appeal.
+Bill counsels clients in all phases of patent litigation, from initial counseling through trial and appeal.
 He has extensive experience leading litigation teams to resolve patent infringement disputes in a diverse array of technology areas such as internet services and systems; computer hardware and software; mobile systems and applications; medical devices and services; biotechnology; mechanical devices and manufacturing; sports equipment; and toys and novelties.
 In addition, his practice encompasses representing clients in cases involving copyrights, trademarks, trade secrets, unfair competition, and patent-related antitrust issues.

 - The John Marshall Law School (JD, summa cum laude, Order of the Coif)

 - Tufts University (BS, Mechanical Engineering)

 - Represented GE Video Compression in defense of the ‘710 patent which claims improved techniques for using “binary arithmetic coding” to compress data and has been incorporated into leading video compression standards.
 (HEVC standard essential patent).
 PTAB denied institution of the petition in August 2019 which was filed in June by Unified Patents.
 IPR2019-00726